Changes to Medicaid

 Verification

-You must continue meeting these requirements throughout your coverage.
+You must continue meeting the requirement throughout your coverage.

 Your completion of community engagement activities may be verified through: